I remember the first time someone asked for my help overcoming their fear of hospitals.

-Looking back on my Chicago trip, I can identify six principles that I applied to my fear of heights.
+Looking back on my Chicago trip, I can identify six principles I applied to my fear of heights.

 First, I imagined the worst-case scenario and how likely it would be.
 The plane I was on could crash, the Ferris Wheel and Observation Deck could collapse, and I could fall to my death.

 Second, I considered whether my fear was factual or emotional.
-I knew that thousands of people traveled by airplane rode the Ferris Wheel, and walked out onto the Observation Deck every day.
+Thousands of people traveled by airplane rode the Ferris Wheel, and walked out onto the Observation Deck daily.

-Third, I considered the risk and the reward and determined that I would face my fears head-on.
+Third, I considered the risk and the reward and determined I would face my fears head-on.

 Fourth, I took several deep breaths on the flight and forced myself to take in the view.

-Fifth, on the Ferris Wheel, my wife talked me through the experience.
-Her smile was more spectacular than the view; it reminded me of why I made the trip.
+Fifth, my wife talked me through the experience on the Ferris Wheel.
+Her smile was more spectacular than the view; it reminded me why I made the trip.

 At the 360 Observation Deck, I struggled.
-My feet were rooted to the floor, and people were staring at me, waiting for me to move.
+My feet were rooted to the floor, and people stared at me, waiting for me to move.